IlliaPonomarov/tech-task/README.md

 2. Initiate Download:
 - Give the pre-signed URL for downloading binary data from MinIO.
 - The pre-signed URL should be valid for a limited time.
 - The pre-signed URL should be unique for each download request and should be associated with the user, file and bucket name.
 - If the user is authorized to download the file, the pre-signed URL should be returned.
+- For Users with User Role or Admin role , can get different response.<br/>

 **Request:**
 ```http request